The Board of Commissioners

 Rob Bridewell

-As a training instructor of 22 years, Rob also spends his time training new Stevedores to become Competent Plant Drivers whilst understanding and adhering to strict health and safety requirements.
+As a training instructor of 24 years, Rob also spends his time training new Stevedores to become Competent Plant Drivers whilst understanding and adhering to strict health and safety requirements.

-As a commissioner he looks forward to representing our workforce, facilitating growth to the working Port and securing jobs for future generations whilst maintaining the preservation of the harbour.
+As a Commissioner he looks forward to representing our workforce, facilitating growth to the working Port and securing jobs for future generations whilst maintaining the preservation of the harbour.

 Commissioner

-Michael Tomlinson
+Rt Hon Michael Tomlinson KC

 Michael was elected to Parliament in three successive General Elections: 2015; 2017 and 2019, representing his home seat of Mid Dorset and North Poole.
 After the 2024 General Election, he returned to private practice as a barrister in Bournemouth.

 Called to the Bar in 2002, Michael practised as a barrister on the Western Circuit.
 Since his return to Chambers, Michael has rejoined the commercial and the property teams.
 He is an accredited mediator and qualified arbitrator.
+He sits on the Ethics and Integrity Commission, which reports to the Prime Minister on matters concerning ethical standards in public life.

 Outside of work, Michael is interested in playing and watching a variety of sports.
 When time permits, he still plays for Poole Hockey Club, and he enjoys swimming in the sea.